Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     <h2 align="center"><img src="assets/readme/footer-normal.jpg"></h2>
     <h2 align="center"><img src="assets/readme/footer-hover.jpg"></h2>

+    -   ## Form

+        -   The Form is featured on the Contact Page.

+        -   The Form features various useful inputs, so that the potential client or artist can provide as much information as succinctly as possible.

+        -

     -   ### 404 Page

         -   I added a custom 404 error page to help the user navigate back to the homepage if they enter an incorrect URL.
-The 404 page features the site's header, navigation bar and footer plus an image of a cartoon spray-painting the numbers "404", an explanation that they're lost and a button back to the Homepage, in case the user hasn't realised they can use the navigation bar to get back.
+The 404 page features the site's header, navigation bar and footer plus an image of a cartoon wolf spray-painting the numbers "404", an explanation that they're lost and a button back to the Homepage.
+The back button is there in case the user hasn't realised they can use the navigation bar to get back to each of the web pages.
 I created the 404.html page on my repository by following this [Github Documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site).

     <h2 align="center"><img src="assets/readme/404-page.png"></h2>